sphillips8/discoverweekly_spotify/README.md

 # Setting up playlists.txt
 Add playlists with the following format:
-<br/>playlist name: link to playlist
+<br/>&nbsp;&nbsp;&nbsp;playlist name: link to playlist
 <br/>Every playlist should be added on their own line.
 You may comment out the playlist by starting the line with '!'.
-<br/>You may name the playlist whatever you would like.
-Please give them all unique names.
-The naming convention you use in playlists.txt will appear in your statistics report.
+<br/>You may name the playlist whatever you would like, but please give them all unique names.
+The naming convention you use in playlists.txt is how they will appear in your statistics report.